bjornbytes/lust/README.md

 ### Befores and Afters

-You can define functions that are called before and after every call to `lust.test`:
+You can define functions that are called before and after every call to `lust.it`:

 `lust.before(fn)`